quentin452/Minecraft-Clone/README.md

 ## Fixes to be implemented:

-    Fix crash when going to Z 150
-    Fix issue with crouching not working as intended.
+    Fix crash when going to Z 150, the bug appear because X Y Z cannot be negative , but i want negative value permissive Fix issue with crouching not working as intended.
 I want to prevent falling from blocks while crouching, similar to Minecraft.
     Fix the ability to place a sugar cane block without water nearby (I want the sugar cane to require water to be planted) Fix the issue of white leaf flickering (for distant leaves) when looking at leaves above